laraform/laraform/README.md

 ## License

-Laraform Community Edition comes with an MIT license so you are free to use this library in your projects.
+Laraform Community Edition comes with an GPL license so you are free to use this library in your projects.
 For the full version check out the license at [our website](https://laraform.io/pricing).